aws-samples/aws-batch-comp-infrastructure-sample/infrastructure/README.md

 aws --profile PROFILE_NAME s3 cp my-problem.cnf s3://ACCOUNT_ID-us-east-1-[PROJECT-NAME]
 ```

-Once this command completes successfully, you should see this object in the list of objects in the bucket:
+When `s3 cp` is compelte, you will see your file(s) in the list of objects in the bucket:

 ```text
 aws --profile PROFILE_NAME s3 ls ACCOUNT_ID-us-east-1-[PROJECT-NAME]
 ```

-More information on creating and managing S3 buckets is found here: [https://aws.amazon.com/s3/](https://aws.amazon.com/s3/),
+[RBJ: why is `s3://` required for cp, but not for ls?]

-and the command line is described in more detail here: [https://docs.aws.amazon.com/cli/latest/userguide/cli-services-s3-commands.html](https://docs.aws.amazon.com/cli/latest/userguide/cli-services-s3-commands.html).
+More information on creating and managing S3 buckets is found here: [https://aws.amazon.com/s3/](https://aws.amazon.com/s3/).
+The S3 command line interface is described in more detail here: [https://docs.aws.amazon.com/cli/latest/userguide/cli-services-s3-commands.html](https://docs.aws.amazon.com/cli/latest/userguide/cli-services-s3-commands.html).

-## Running the Distributed Solver
+## Running Your Solver

-Once you have populated a bucket with at least one CNF file in DIMACS format, and stored a docker image for both `PROJECT_NAME-leader` and `PROJECT_NAME-worker`, you can try to run your solver.
+After storing docker images (`[PROJECT_NAME]-leader` and `[PROJECT_NAME]-worker`) and placing at least one query file in your S3 bucket, you are ready to run your solver.

 Running the solver consists of three steps:

-1. Setup:
+1. Setup.

     a.
 Setting capacity for the cluster in [EC2](https://aws.amazon.com/ec2/).

     b.
 Setting the desired number of workers in [ECS](https://aws.amazon.com/ecs/).

-2. Run: submitting a solve job to the SQS queue by specifying the S3 location of the problem and the desired number of workers.
+2. Run. submitting a solve job to the SQS queue by specifying the S3 location of the problem and the desired number of workers.

-3. Cleanup: setting the capacity in EC2 for the cluster back to zero.
+3. Cleanup.
+Setting EC2 [RBJ: and ECS?] capacity for cluster back to zero.

-After setup, you should be able to run any number of solve jobs before cleaning up.
+After setup, you can run any number of solve jobs before cleaning up.

-**It is important that you [clean up](#cluster-teardown) once you are done.
-EC2 nodes that remain active continue to be charged against your account.**
+Note: It is very important that you [clean up](#cluster-teardown) once you are done.
+EC2 nodes that remain active continue to be charged against your account.

 ### Cluster Setup

 To set up and tear down the cluster, we have provided a script called `update_instances`.
-You provide the number of desired worker nodes, and it will:
+You provide the number of desired worker nodes as an argument.
+The script:

-1. create an EC2 fleet large enough to run the experiment (number of workers + 1 leader node)
+1. Creates an EC2 fleet large enough to run the experiment (number of workers + a leader node)
-2. create the correct number of desired tasks in the ECS service for the workers and the leader.
+2. Creates the correct number of tasks in the ECS service for the leader and workers.

 To run the script: